speakupnl/check_sip_call/README.md

-   username for authenticating to SIP registrar or proxy -P, --password=password password for authenticating to SIP registrar or proxy -t, --timeout=INTEGER
+   username for authenticating to SIP registrar or proxy -P, --password=password password for authenticating to SIP registrar or proxy --expires=seconds
+   Seconds for the register to expire (Default: 300) (Set -1 to disable) --packetsize=bytes
+   Generate packets with a certain size by adding random data -t, --timeout=INTEGER
    Seconds before plugin times out (default: 15)
  -v, --verbose